Career development – a lifelong matter

-The Hertie School also offers special career workshops.
-These extracurricular training events focus on current application trends and help you to assess your strengths, develop your career goals, and present yourself in a professional way.
+The Hertie School also offers career workshops on topics from self-assessment to interviewing.
+These extracurricular events focus on current application trends and help you to assess your strengths, develop your career goals, and present yourself in a professional way.

+We organize a Consulting Fair which is a recruitment fair for large management and public sector consulting firms.
 In addition, we partner with the Federal Foreign Office’s annual Career Fair for International Organisations and European Institutions, where you can meet with representatives of these institutions and learn more about career options in the field.
-While studying in Berlin, you also have the opportunity to visit some of the largest job entry fairs in Europe, such as Connecticum and Made in Berlin.
+While studying in Berlin, you also have the opportunity to visit some of the largest job fairs in Europe, such as Connecticum and Made in Berlin.

-As a Hertie students and alumni you become part of a vibrant and global network of professionals in different sectors.
-Hertie faculty, Career Services, students and alumni from the Executive MPA programme as well as open enrolment courses make for a strong network.
-At our annual alumni retreats you get the chance to connect with other alumni, discuss current public policy issues and unwind, away from the bustling city of Berlin.
+As Hertie students and alumni you become part of a vibrant and global network of professionals in different sectors.
+At our annual alumni reunion you get the chance to connect with other alumni, discuss current public policy issues and celebrate.
 In addition, we host a lively LinkedIn group for our ongoing online exchange on current job opportunities and other career-related topics.